 And then there is the beach.
 Sugary white sand rings the island.
 Spend time lounging in the sun, splash around in the designated swim area, or scope out a shady spot under the trees to enjoy a view of the turquoise Caribbean waters.
 A quieter beach is a short hike up and over the island’s hills.
 Snorkeling is good along the shallow reef on the island’s north side.

-The island is a favorite with locals on weekends, but weekdays you can expect considerably smaller crowds.
+The island is a favorite with locals on weekends.
+Fortunately on weekdays you can expect considerably smaller crowds.
 Access to Palomino Island is free for resort guests via a fifteen-minute boat ride from the marina at the base of the resort cliffs.
 It’s a great outing for visitors to Puerto Rico with kids.

 Activity 4: Splash in the Coqui Water Park

 When you have had your fill of sand, but the kids still crave water play, a little time at El Conquistador’s onsite water park, Coqui Water Park, is just the thing.
 Resort guests have free access to the three slides, a zero-entry infinity pool, and a lazy river tube ride.
 Day passes are available for non-resort guests as well.

 1 Great Place to Stay in Puerto Rico with Kids: El Conquistador Resort

 Puerto Rico’s El Conquistador Resort has a history dating back to 1962 when it opened as one of the island’s premier resorts.
-The best part for traveling families, though is convenience.
+History aside, the best part for traveling families is convenience.
 Using their airport shuttle service and tour providers could keep you from needing a rental car at all.
-Though if you do need a car, Enterprise is available onsite.
+But if you do need a car, Enterprise is available onsite.

 One of the most fun things about the resort is not even an official attraction.
 The main resort is built on a steep cliff, with a funicular shuttling guests to the resort’s lower levels and water’s edge.
 The scenic ride is sure to be a hit with the kids.

 Standard rooms are large and include refrigerators and coffee makers.
-For more space and a resort within a resort atmosphere, choose La Casitas Village, where you have options of one, two, and three bedroom villas with kitchenettes.
+But for even more space and a resort within a resort atmosphere, choose La Casitas Village.
+There you’ll have options of one, two, and three bedroom villas with kitchenettes.